Climate change, emissions and discharges

-GHGs form a part of our operational environmental footprint.
+Greenhouse gases (GHGs) form a part of our operational environmental footprint.
 We monitor and manage the GHGs emitted during our activities and disclose them in accordance with industry requirements and standards.
-In 2016, we conducted a thorough review of the methods and factors used in the calculation of our GHG emissions, and corrections were made in line with the Greenhouse Gas Protocol Scope 2 guidance, issued in January 2015 (see Air emissions).
-Our reporting methodologies can be found in Reporting Guidelines for 2015 Key Performance Indicators.
+In 2016, we conducted a thorough review of the methods and factors used in the calculation of our GHG emissions, and corrections were made in line with best practice.

 We disclose on an ‘operational control’ basis, which means we report emissions from those assets that are operated by us and not those controlled by our partners.
-With no operated production facilities, our direct GHG emissions occur primarily from the combustion of fuel on the rig, vessels and aviation, and from flaring during testing, in relation to the completion of the second phase of the appraisal and exploration programme in Senegal.
+With no operated production facilities in 2016, our direct GHG emissions occurred primarily from the combustion of fuel on the rig, vessels and aviation, and from flaring during testing, in relation to the completion of the second phase of the appraisal and exploration programme in Senegal.

-Our GHG emissions over five years shows that they are heavily dependent on the level of operational activity in any given period.
-Our emissions levels in absolute terms vary with the length of operations and operational requirements, which is often also influenced by safety considerations (e.g. vessel or rig selection to meet specific operational requirements).
+Our GHG emissions over five years show that they are heavily dependent on the level of operational activity in any given period.
+Our emissions levels in absolute terms vary with the length of operations and operational requirements, which are often also influenced by safety considerations (e.g. vessel or rig selection to meet specific operational requirements).

 The varying levels of operational activity make it very difficult to identify a baseline and set targets for total GHG reduction over time.

 Our GHG emissions intensity is calculated per thousand hours worked, as this provides a direct relationship with our activity.
 Factors such as the nature of the work in hand (i.e. drilling or seismic survey), environmental conditions and distances between operations and logistic support bases have further significant influences on the intensity of GHG emissions.
 We strive to reduce the footprint of our activities by operating efficiently and quickly but not to the detriment of safety.